ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 Name: Duplipedal
 Cost: 3 points
 Description:
 You walk on four or more legs, giving some benefits and causing some issues.
-You gain advantage on saves against being knocked prone, and your movement speed is doubled.
+You gain advantage on saves against being knocked prone, and your highest movement speed is doubled.
 It may be hard or even impossible for you to ascend ladders or slopes not specifically designed with your stature in mind.
 ```
 38
 ```